 Some of the most beloved educators are not certified teachers at all, but authors of children’s books both big and small.
 One of those whose creative mind and giving heart enthralled readers young and old from the start was Dr. Theodor Seuss.

-Although it’s been 26 years since we bid Dr. Seuss adieu, his legacy of entertaining and inspiring storytelling lives on in the lives of more than a few.
+Although it’s been 114 years since his birth and 26 years since we bid Dr. Seuss adieu, his legacy of entertaining and inspiring storytelling lives on in the lives of more than a few.
 Instead of somber reflection about the loss of this man, we are celebrating 10 life lessons in his writing he gave us to keep close at hand.

 1. Be ready – be imaginative – but above all else, be you.

 “Today you are You, that is truer than true.
 There is no one alive who is Youer than You.” — Dr. Seuss, “Happy Birthday to You!”, first published in 1959